squidsoup/kiwipycon-2016-youngcoders/students.md

 ![](assets/images/power-restart.jpg)
 \pagebreak

-3. Wiring up our test circuit
+3. Wire up a test circuit

 Our first circuit is going to test that our components are working correctly and we have our circuit wired up the right way.
+Follow the diagram below to setup your components correctly.

+The *female* (the end with a slot) end of your jumpers will connect to the pins on the GPIO port, and the *male* (the end with the pin) end will connect to the breadboard.

+Make sure the long leg of the LED is connected to the first row on the breadborad.

 ![](assets/images/led-test_bb.png)

+Remember, if you get stuck or need some help, raise your hand and talk to a Young Coders helper.

 4. Turn your Pi back on by reconnecting the power.